totalspectrum/spin2cpp/doc/spin.md

 ### Alternate string notation

 Flexspin interprets the notation `@"some chars"` to mean the same thing as `STRING("some chars")`.
 This provides a shorter way to write some messages.
+Newer versions of PNut / PropTool allow this for Spin2.

 ### Bitfield access